This Is Me... Then: Commercial performance

 This Is Me...
 Then was a commercial success, although not as successful as J.Lo.
 Released on November 26, 2002, the album debuted on the Billboard 200 at number six, with first-week sales of 314,132 in the United States.
 This marked the highest opening sales week of Lopez's career.
 Rolling Stone noted that despite this, "unlike her previous releases, the field wasn't empty for this album to dominate".
 In its second week, it dropped to number seven with 171,000 copies sold.
 Throughout December, the album remained in the chart's top ten, and was later ranked by the magazine as the twelfth most successful album of 2003.
 It sold 1.28 million copies within a month of release.
-For the week ending December 22, 2002, This Is Me...
+For the chart issue January 4, 2003, This Is Me...
 Then sold 345,150 copies, moving from number eight to number five as a result of holiday season gains.
+For the issue of January 11, 2003, the album remained at number five of the Billboard 200, selling 233,275 copies.

-For the week of January 2, 2003, the album remained in the top five of the Billboard 200, selling 233,000 copies.
-For the week ending January 18, 2003, This Is Me...
-Then made its biggest jump on the Billboard 200, climbing from number six to number two, with sales of 88,000 units, blocked from reaching the top spot by Norah Jones' Come Away With Me (2002) which sold 108,000 copies.
+For the issue of January 25, 2003, This Is Me...
+Then made its biggest jump on the Billboard 200, climbing from number six to number two, with sales of 88,625 units, blocked from reaching the top spot by Norah Jones' Come Away With Me (2002) which sold 108,000 copies.
 Throughout February 2003, the album continued to perform strongly, averaging close to 80,000 copies sold each week, while remaining in the top ten.
 Additionally, the album peaked at number five on Billboard's Top R&B/Hip-Hop Albums chart.
 By June 2013, This Is Me...
 Then had sold 2.6 million copies in the United States, making it her third best-selling album.